Everything You Need To Know About Your W-2 Form

 R — Employer contributions to an Archer MSA

-S — Any salary reduction contributions you made to a 408(p) SIMPLE plan
+S — Salary reduction contributions you made to a 408(p) SIMPLE plan

 T — The amount you received or were reimbursed for qualified adoption expenses